otrv4/otrv4/otrv4.md

 - A set of prekey messages

-An user only needs to upload its User Profile and Prekey profile to the untrusted Prekey Server once for every long-term public key it locally has.
+An user only needs to upload its User Profile and Prekey profile to the untrusted Prekey Server once for every long-term public key it locally has, until this two profiles respectively expire.
 This means that if Bob uploads 3 long term keys for OTRv4 to his client, Bob's client must publish 3 user profiles and 3 prekey profiles.

 However, this party may upload new prekey messages at other times, as defined in the [Publishing Prekey Messages](#publishing-prekey-messages) section.

 The party will also need to upload a new User Profile and a new Prekey Profile when they expire.
 These new values replace the old ones.
-Take into account, however, that user profiles and prekey profiles will have an overlapp period of extra validity, so they can be used when a delayed encrypted offline messages arrive.
+Take into account, however, that user profiles and prekey profiles will have an overlap period of extra validity, so they can be used when delayed encrypted offline messages arrive.
 After this extra validity time ends, they must be securely deleted from storage.